fishnal/aws-notes/analytics/kinesis.md

 		- Increase over time for the same partition key (duh...)
 	3. Data blob (up to 1MB)

+Data records are available in stream for a finite amount of time
+- Ranges from 24 hours (default) to 8760 hours (365 days)
+- Records stored longer than 7 days incur an additional charge per gigabyte per month

 For data older than 7 days, can get from the stream via `GetRecords`, but this incurs charges.
 * However when using an "Enhanced Fanout" Consumer (see more below), there is no charge for long-term data retrieval if you use `SubscribeToShard`

 Types of consumers
 * Classic - pulls data from stream (aka polling mechanism)
+  * Limit to how many times and how much data consumers can pull per second
+  * Keep in mind that a shard's throughput is shared between all consumers
 * Enhanced Fan Out - consumer _subscribes_ to a shard instead of continuously polling
 	- Data is pushed automatically from shard to the enhanced consumer
 	- Shard limits are removed; every consumer gets 2mbps provisioned throughput per shard